aadibhat09/aadi_2025/_posts/2025-03-09-feature-write-up-3_IPYNB_2_.md

 All of the data is stored in `user_management.db`.

 This meets the CPT requirement of **user input handling** because each of the properties of this class are inputted by the user.
 This also meets the requirement of **list usage** by storing hotel data in a database.
 This uses **algorithms** by first **sequencing** (through the `initHotel()` method), **selecting** (returns an integrity error if eneded), **iteration** (each test data is added to the database), and **program output** (the database will be updated).

+In my hotel model, I define each parameter for my hotel that is stored as a column in the table.
+In the initHotel() function, I create test data with the Hotel class that is added to the backend whenever I clean the database.
+It will iterate through this test data to add it.

 ```py
 class Hotel(db.Model):